 Power and agitation are excellent and make this a great option if you need a deep cleaning tool on carpet.

 But the short hose and bulky frame limit reach and maneuverability.
-If you have trouble carrying or moving around heavy stuff, opt for the cheaper vacuums in this list because this tips the scales at 21 pounds.
+If you have trouble carrying or moving around heavy stuff, opt for the cheaper vacuums in this list because of this tips the scales at 21 pounds.

 But if you’re home has mostly bare floor I would not recommend something as expensive as this machine.
-You’ll be better off with something cheaper and more purpose built for that task.
+You’ll be better off with something cheaper and more purpose-built for that task.

 - Excellent filtration

 - Stiff bristles provide great agitation

 - Long power cord (40 feet)

 - Folds flat so it would be able to clean under furniture